fastapi-users/fastapi-users/docs/configuration/password-hash.md

 ## Full customization

-If you don't wist to use Passlib at all – **which we don't recommend unless you're absolutely sure of what you're doing** — you can implement your own `PasswordHelper` class as long as it implements the `PasswordHelperProtocol` and its methods.
+If you don't wish to use Passlib at all – **which we don't recommend unless you're absolutely sure of what you're doing** — you can implement your own `PasswordHelper` class as long as it implements the `PasswordHelperProtocol` and its methods.

 ```py
 from typing import Tuple